uesu/mastercomfig-install-guide/README.md

 **Note:**

-* Start `TF2`, the game will launch and exit afterwards. remove these launch options after
+* Start `TF2`, the game will launch and exit afterwards. remove these launch options after.

 ## Step 6: